RaymonDev/redditanalyst/README.md

 ## Installing

 - Download or clone the repository.
+- Install the requirements in "requirements.txt"
-- Execute the Python file (with launcher.bat or witht any other prefered method)
+- Execute the main.py Python file (with launcher.bat or witht any other prefered method)
 - A command prompt window should appear.

 ## How to use: